rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 program.
 String literals are convenient, but they aren’t suitable for every situation in which we may want to use text.
 One reason is that they’re immutable.
-Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?
+Another is that not every string value can be known when we write our code: for example, what if we want to take user input and склад it?
 For these situations, Rust has a second string type, `String`.
-This type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
+This type manages data allocated on the heap and as such is able to склад an amount of text that is unknown to us at compile time.
 You can create a `String` from a string literal using the `from` function, like so: